Huddersfield Town team news and predicted XI to face Luton Town

 Sinani

-For both teams, promotion would mean everything, whether that be the end to a perfect fairy tale season for Luton Town, or a return to top flight football for Huddersfield Town after some time away.
+It has been a superb season for a Huddersfield Town side with a perfect mix of experienced players and exciting young talent.
+Even if promotion is not reached, the Terriers can be proud of their achievements this season after finishing just above the relegation zone in Corberan’s debut campaign.

-Over the course of two legs anything can happen and neither of these sides can be ruled out, with both proving to be formidable in the Championship this season.
+Danny Ward and Harry Toffolo have been integral to the Yorkshire side this season and could prove to be the difference in a tightly-fought contest with a lot on the line.

-The game kicks off at 19:45pm this evening and will be shown live on Sky Sports.
+The match kicks off at 19:45 this evening and is set to be televised on Sky Sports Main Event.